Hindia/SortTree/README.md

 Default:
-- the default opteration is in ascending order
+- the default operation is in ascending order.

 Limitation:
-- The sort method is recursive so the stack  has a limited depth
+- The sort method is recursive so the stack has a limited depth.